BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==

+= 1.1.9.2 =
+Fixed and issue with the dependencies check.
+The function tgmpa does not accepted an empty array.

 = 1.1.9.1 =
 Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free version.
 Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.